-Yamaha MSP7 Studio Monitor Review
+Yamaha MSP7 Studio Monitors

 The Yamaha MSP7 are certainly a higher end model on our Top 10 list while remaining within the same price range as the others.
 They are geared toward the audio professional looking to upgrade from entry level monitors without jumping entirely into the upper echelons of pro studio speakers.